HNoMS Maud: Service history

 The navy took over Maud in a ceremony at the Daewoo shipyard on 16 November 2018.
 Chief of Staff of the Navy, flag commander Øystein Wemberg said "This is a great and historic day for the Navy and the entire maritime Norway.
 It is not every day we take over a new vessel."
 Command was taken with the hoisting of the Norwegian flag, and the crew moved in for the first time.

 Maud arrived in Norway on 29 March 2019.
 On 21 May 2019, Maud was christened and commissioned in Bergen.
 The ship would be tested for a year until the warranty runs out.
 In December 2019, Maud was banned from sailing after global risk-assessment firm DNV GL revealed several safety hazards, deeming the vessel too unsafe to sail.
 The problems uncovered included heavy doors which pose a "danger" to the crew, the absence of proper lighting on board, new medical equipment that turned out to be faulty or outdated, and an oxygen generator in the operating room that could potentially pose a "major" fire hazard.
 The firm also found no signs that the vessel had undergone any maintenance for two years while docked at the shipyard.
 The ship returned to the sea in September 2020.

 According to the Navy and the Ministry of Defence, all problems with the ship were to be tackled during its test run, with the goal of having the vessel in operation during the second quarter of 2020.
 In September 2020 Maud was declared safe and she sailed to Nieuwe Haven Naval Base of the Royal Netherlands Navy in Den Helder for work needed on her replenishment at sea masts.

 In February 2021 she performed her first replenishment at sea operation alongside the frigate HNoMS Fridtjof Nansen.
 In September 2021 the ship started her maiden deployment, joining Standing NATO Maritime Group 1 as a "fleet oiler".
 Later that month, she performed her first replenishment at sea operation with an allied vessel, the Dutch frigate HNLMS Van Amstel.

 Maud joined SNMG1 in late August 2022.
+In 2025, the support ship accompanied the frigate HNoMS Roald Amundsen in joining the Royal Navy's carrier strike group as part of Operation HIGHMAST in a deployment to the Indo-Pacific region.